xchopin/The-Decrypter/README.md

   The main (Main.c) will browse the folder (which contains encrypt files), he will create a child process for each files (mini-projet.c), this child process will create other child processes (fils.c) in order to test all the decryption methods possible (25).

-  If the child process finds the name that you're seeking for, it will stop and print you in which file and with which method it was found.
+  If the child process finds the name that you're seeking for, it will stop and print for you in which file and with which method it was found.